All Products

 Note

-• If some nodes in the cluster are in the Creating state, the cluster is still being created and is unavailable.
-The cluster is available only when the cluster is in the Running state.
+• If the cluster status is Creating, it means the cluster is still being created and is unavailable.
+The cluster is available only when its status changes to Running.